 Ding Bian Hu

-Fuzhou breakfast soup — rice batter brushed onto a hot wok edge cooks into thin sheets that slide into a fish-bone broth with dried shrimp, seaweed, and peanuts.
+Fuzhou breakfast soup — rice batter brushed onto a hot wok edge cooks into thin sheets that slide into a fish-bone broth with dried shrimp, dried razor clams, and clams.

 A bowl that looks like clear broth with what seem to be wide noodles drifting in it — except they're rice sheets cooked in 60 seconds and torn off the wok wall.
 Texture is somewhere between fresh rice noodle and silken tofu skin, slippery and just-set.
 Broth is fish-savory, not heavy, with the chew of clam and the crunch of fried peanut.
 Eat fast — past five minutes the sheets soak through and turn pasty.